Fuzzabee/the-odin-project/README.md

 This will be set up a bit differently from how TOP indicates, for ease of progress updates with RPI.

+## June 15, 2024

+Completed subsections Introduction of Intermediate HTML Concepts and Emmet of the [Intermediate HTML and CSS Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/intermediate-html-and-css).

 ## June 14, 2024

 Completed section Foundations (CP 1 of 3 for ILE).
 Will be moving on to Intermediate HTML and CSS Course.